The 2020 tax-filing season is officially underway, with the IRS now accepting 2019 tax returns and the clock thus counting down until April 15.

 Of course, getting a refund is not necessarily a good thing.
-As we have pointed out several times before in stories like “8 Foolish and Costly Financial Fouls — and How to Avoid Them,” doing so is like giving an interest-free loan to the government.
+As we have pointed out several times before in stories like “8 Foolish and Costly Financial Fouls — and How to Avoid Them,” receiving a refund is like having given an interest-free loan to the government.

-That is another reason why adjusting your withholding right now can make a lot of sense.
+That is another reason why adjusting your withholding now is smart.

-Do you expect a tax return this year?
+Do you expect to get a tax refund this year?
 Share your hopes — or fears — by commenting below or on our Facebook page.